j4ckxyz/discord-summary-bot/QUICKSTART.md

 ## Step 5: Use the Bot

-In any channel where the bot has access, type:
+In any channel where the bot has access, use any of these commands:
 ```
-/summarise
+/summarise              (Slash command)
+!summarise              (Prefix command)
+!summary                (Alternative prefix)
+@YourBot                (Mention the bot)
 ```

 The bot will generate a summary of all messages since the last summary!